.

 Allende's presidency was eventually ratified, after he agreed to sign a "Statute of Constitutional Guarantees", promising not to undermine the Chilean Constitution.

-Rene Schneider's murder was disapproved by a lot of people, and helped citizens and military support Allende, whom the Parliament finally chose on 24 October.
+Rene Schneider's death was disapproved by a lot of people, and helped citizens and military support Allende, whom the Parliament finally chose on 24 October.
 On 26 October, President Eduardo Frei named General Carlos Prats as commander in chief of the army in replacement of Rene Schneider.

 External links